 If you invest in a stock, you actually buy the shares of a company.
-However, in case of a mutual fund investment, you basically invested in a highly diversified portfolio made up of different companies.
+However, in case of a mutual fund investment, you basically invest in a highly diversified portfolio made up of different companies.

 Whether you choose to invest in mutual funds or stocks, the ultimate outcome depends on three factors.
 First, you must confirm how much risk you’re willing to take versus how much return you want or demand.
 If you want to get a higher return, then you must be ready to take a higher risk.